klaytn/klaytn/contracts/system_contracts/README.md

 - GovParam: the governance parameter storage, meant to be modified by on-chain governance vote.
   It overrides the existing header-based governance (i.e. block header votes) and it can be optionally configured after the Kore hardfork.
 - TreasuryRebalance: records the rebalance of treasury funds.
-Configured by the [KIP103](https://kips.klaytn.foundation/KIPs/kip-103) hardfork.
+Configured by the [KIP103](https://kips.klaytn.foundation/KIPs/kip-103) hardfork and dragon hardfork which contains [KIP160](https://kips.klaytn.foundation/KIPs/kip-160)](https://kips.klaytn.foundation/KIPs/kip-160).